 AASB 139 Financial Instruments: Recognition and Measurement has an option to measure all financial assets at fair value through profit or loss.
-Investments constitute a group of financial assets which are managed, and their performance evaluated, on a fair value basis in accordance with the Group's documented investment strategy.
-Information prepared on this basis is provided to the Group's senior management.
-The Group has therefore elected to measure all financial assets that do not fund insurance provisions at fair value through profit or loss upon initial recognition.
+Investments constitute a group of financial assets which are managed, and their performance evaluated, on a fair value basis in accordance with the Group's documented investment policy.
+The Group has elected to measure all financial assets that do not fund insurance provisions at fair value through profit or loss upon initial recognition.

-Fair value is determined by reference to the closing bid price of the instrument at balance sheet date.
+Fair value is determined by reference to the closing bid price of the instrument at the balance date.